-For assistance off-campus, call:
+For assistance off-campus, call any of the following:

-- Alcoholics Anonymous (760) 242-9292
+- NON- Alcoholics Anonymous (760) 242-9292

 - Narcotics Anonymous (760) 255-2045

 - For a more comprehensive listing of off-campus referrals, contact a counselor.

 NON-DISCRIMINATION POLICY

 The District is committed to equal opportunity in educational programs, employment and all access to institutional programs and activities.